Smirnov words and the Delta Conjectures: Algebraic recursion

 In the rest of this section, we will show that we can rewrite the recursion as follows.

 \begin{theorem} For any $n,k,l$ with $k+l<n$, $\SF(n,k,l)$ satisfies the recursion

 with initial conditions $\SF(0,k,l) = \delta_{k,0} \delta_{l,0}$, and $\SF(n,k,l) = 0$ if $n<0$. \end{theorem}

 The initial conditions are trivial.
 In order to remain sane when dealing with all these recursions, we will prove this theorem through a series of intermediate equalities.
-We use the notation $B\coloneqq n-k-l$ to alleviate notation.
+First, we recall two useful identities.